Aslan ibn Shahmardan: Relations with the Russian Empire

 According to Peter von Uslar, in 1812 the Caucasian administration formed the Kyra Khanate in south Dagestan, which united the territory of Kura, with the southern Gazikumukh possession – Kurakh, which became the capital of the khanate.
 Aslan Khan, Surkhay's nephew, was placed at the head, and was immediately promoted to colonel.

 Surkhay II was declared deposed on January 19, 1820, due to anti-government activities.
 On June 12, 1820, near the village of Khozrekh, he was defeated and retreated to Gazikumukh, at that time Aslan occupied the village of Kuli, trying to block the path of his uncle, who first went to Avaria and then fled to Iran.
 On June 14, Russian troops entered Gazikumukh.

 Aslan Khan was entrusted to manage Kumukh and also inherited Kura, which was restored by the Russians into an independent khanate.
 In 1826, Surkhay II returned from Iran to Andalal, the northern part of the Gazikumukh possession, and died in 1827 in the village of Sogratl.

 Then Aslan Khan was approved as ruler of Gazikumukh by the Russian government.
 The commander of the Russian detachment of Aleksey Yermolov – Valerian Madatov announced the granting of the rank of major general to Aslan Khan, handed him an imperial charter, a banner with the Russian coat of arms, a precious saber and the Order of St. George of the 4th class – "For distinction in the conquest of Tabasaran, Kaitag and Gazikumukh."

 At the same time, the increase in the tax burden and additional payments on the Russian troops and administration stationed in Dagestan gradually set the population up for resistance.
 With this in mind, the Khan began to pursue an anti-Russian policy: he supported the emergence of Muridism in his lands, and was the patron of Sheikh Muhammad Kurawi.
 Aslan Khan even forbade the movement of Russian troops several times through Kurakh and Gazi-Kumukh, which led to the ruin of the local population.
 Nevertheless, in 1831 he assisted the Russians in the fight against Imam Gazi-Muhammad.

-He died in 1836 and was succeeded by the eldest son Nutsal Aga-khan.
+Death and succession

+He died in 1836 and the Caucasus Viceroyalty handed over the reins of government in Gazikumukh to his son Muhammad Mirza khan, however the rule in Kura was given to Harun bek, the nephew of Aslan-khan, the son of his brother Tahir-bek.
+His wife Ummu Gulsum Bike later ruled Gazikumukh on her own right from 1838 to 1841.